Traveling Museum Exhibits

 In order to keep museum experiences dynamic, engaging, and relevant, CCSPA is proud to sponsor traveling exhibitions at the Morro Bay Museum of Natural History and Spooner Ranch House at Montaña de Oro State Park.
 These traveling exhibits feature various natural, cultural, and historic topics to expand the interpretive opportunities offered at their respective locations.
 See below for what’s on display at each site!

-Beauty and the Beast: California Wildflowers and Climate Change is an exhibition developed by Rob Badger and Nina Winter and traveling through Exhibit Envoy.
+Her Side of the Story: Tales of California Pioneer Women was developed by the Society of California Pioneers and travels through Exhibit Envoy.
 Exhibit Envoy provides traveling exhibitions and professional services to museums throughout California.
 For more information, visit www.exhibitenvoy.org.

 Spooner Ranch House at Montaña de Oro State Park